Bălți International Airport: Name

 The name of the Bălți-Leadoveni airport comes from the old name of the former village of Leadoveni (Corlăteni), into which the villages Singureni and Corlăteni were merged in 1966.
 The name Leadoveni was given in 1945 to the village of Corlăteni (also called Strymba) in honour of Grigori Lyadov, who, during an aeroplane crash, steered the falling plane away from the houses in Singureni and Corlăteni villages.
 A monument has been erected at the site of his death in Singureni.
 The Balti Leadoveni airport is now located on the territory of the village of Corlăteni.
 During World War II, the territory of Singureni village was the main military airfield in Moldova: the Bălți-Singureni airfield.
 It was home to IAP 55 (later named IAP 16) from Kropyvnytskyi with 5 advanced airfields in the Moldavian SSR and the Ukrainian SSR.
 Also during World War II, Kampfgeschwader 27 and Kampfgeschwader 51 from Landsberg am Lech formed from Kampfgeschwader 255 were stationed at the airfield in Singureni.

 After the independence of Moldova in 1991, the two villages were again separated and returned to their former names, as they were historically: Corlăteni and Singureni.
 In recent Moldovan legislation, the civilian international airport in Corlăteni is called Bălți International Airport.

 Technical certification

-The Kiev institute Aeroproject prepared the entire design documentation for the new airport, while the Moscow institute Aeroproject certified the airport and, in particular, proceeded to certification of the artificial surfaces of the aerodrome.
+The Kyiv institute Aeroproject prepared the entire design documentation for the new airport, while the Moscow institute Aeroproject certified the airport and, in particular, proceeded to certification of the artificial surfaces of the aerodrome.